trysmr/managing-the-development-of-large-software-systems/en.md

 Figure 9.
 Step 5: Involve the customer - the involvement should be formal, in-depth, and continuing.

 ## SUMMARY
 Figure 10 summarizes the five steps that I feel necessary to transform a risky development process into one that will provide the desired product.
-I would emphasize that each item costs come additional sum of money.
+I would emphasize that each item costs some additional sum of money.
 If the relatively simpler process without the five complexities described here would work successfully, then of course the additional money is not well spent.
 In my experience, however, the simpler method has never worked on large software development efforts and the costs to recover far exceeded those required to finance the five-step process listed.

 ![Figure 10.
 Summary](figures/10.png)